oskarth/experiments.oskarth.com/content/unix02.md

 single instruction.
 We can do this using GDB's `x` command, which allows us to inspect memory at a given address.
 It takes two
 arguments: a format and an address.

+We will see a lot of "code boxes" as we move on.
+Lines starting with `(gdb)` are lines that we write as input, and the other lines are things GDB shows us.

 ```
 (gdb) x /x $esp